Take It As It Comes

-I was boarding a flight to India to meet my main teacher for the first time when another teacher called: Selina, leave all your linear western expectations on the plane and go with the randomness, otherwise you will go mad in India.
+I was boarding a flight to India to meet my Master for the first time when my teacher called: Selina, leave all your linear western expectations on the plane and go with the randomness, otherwise you will go mad in India.

 This is some of the the best advice I’ve ever been given.
 In the West, we have many constructs in place to give us a sense of order amidst the actual chaos.
 Assuring ourselves if we tick certain boxes, we are on the right track, and everything is in order.
 Or if we hit these targets, meeting expectations and fulfilling ideals we have been downloaded with, then we are successful human beings.